 The analogy in the Old Testament is polygamy.
 In the OT, polygamy was culturally accepted and legal and engaged in by some of God's most blessed followers.
 In the twenty first century, gay marriage is culturally accepted (like OT polygamy) and legal (like OT polygamy) and engaged in by many saved and born again gay Christians.
-We are washed in the blood of the Lamb, we are already seated in heavenly places in Christ Jesus, Ephesians 2:6 and we are already part of the body of Christ.
+We are washed in the blood of the Lamb, we are already seated in heavenly places in Christ Jesus, as Paul says in Ephesians 2:6 and we are already part of the body of Christ.

 Modern Complementarians like Dr. Gagnon believe Paul intended his readers to understand that every instance of lesbianism and homosexuality is against nature.
-Modern traditionalists interpret against nature to mean against
+Modern traditionalists interpret against nature to mean, against:

 “the material shape of the created order and against the way God intended human beings to function.”